Authentic Moutabal – Smoky Eggplant Dip

 Simple Smoky Eggplant Dip ( Moutabal) in a bowl with pita bread

-Baba Ganoush Vs Moutabal
+Baba Ganoush vs Moutabal

 There is a lot of confusion about this, especially as even certain restaurants seem to get it wrong.
-Moutabal is a Middle Eastern/Persian eggplant dip that is very similar in taste to baba ganoush.
+Moutabal is a Middle Eastern eggplant dip that is very similar in taste to baba ganoush.
 So, what exactly is the difference between baba ganoush and moutabal?

 Well, they both have the base of smoked eggplant, but otherwise, their ingredients can differ quite drastically.
-Moutabal combines the eggplant with tahini, olive oil, and garlic (and, in some cases, thick yogurt).
+Moutabal combines the eggplant with homemade tahini, olive oil, and garlic (and, in some cases, thick yogurt).
 Meanwhile, baba ganoush contains chopped tomatoes, pomegranate molasses, sometimes walnuts, and plenty of herbs.

 Some people say that the main difference between the two is the lack of tahini.
-However, as you’ll see on my blog, I add tahini to my Baba ganoush, too – that’s the way I’ve grown up doing it.
+However, as you’ll see on my blog, I add tahini to my homemade Baba ganoush, too – that’s the way I’ve grown up doing it.
 In fact, even Google labels the ingredients of moutabal and baba ganoush as one and the same.

 mixing baba ganoush ingredients in a large bowl

-No matter which dip that you’re trying to make, the recipe differs wildly all over.
+No matter which dip you’re trying to make, the recipe differs wildly all over.
 This is one of those recipes that vary from family to family, as each grandmother has their unique take on exactly how much of each ingredient to add.

-Why try this Moutabal Eggplant Dip recipe now?
+Why try this Moutabal eggplant dip recipe now?

-These include aiding brain cell membrane function and blood flow to the brain, reducing LDL cholesterol level, and even aiding heart health.
-You can read more about the various benefits on my Summer salad recipe!
+If you’ve already had a chance to check out my Eggplant Salad or Miso-Glazed Eggplants, then you’ll know that I love eggplant.
+Not only are they delicious when prepared correctly, but they are also packed with nutrients and health benefits.
+These include aiding brain cell membrane function and blood flow to the brain, reducing LDL cholesterol levels, and even aiding heart health.
+You can read more about the various benefits on my Summer eggplant salad recipe!

 Simple Smoky Eggplant Dip ( Moutabal) in a bowl with pita bread with parsely and pomegranate

+Also, I know that this dip can be found in shops.
+However, this simple, homemade Moutabal is so much better than any store-bought version you’ll find!
 With only a few ingredients, most of which are probably already in your kitchen, and 15 minutes of your time, you can whip up this delicious eggplant dip topped off with pomegranate and parsley!

 This eggplant dip is dairy-free, vegan, gluten-free, nut-free, low carb, and extremely delicious!
-Plus, when ready, it can be served with some pita bread, or as part of a mezze platter with hummus, tabbouleh, Lebanese Spicy Potatoes Batata Harra, Gluten-free Muhammara Dip (Roasted Red Pepper Dip), or my delicious green falafel, etc.
+Plus, when ready, it can be served with some homemade pita bread, or as part of a mezze platter with the best hummus, tabbouleh, Lebanese Spicy Potatoes Batata HarraGluten-free Muhammara Dip (Roasted Red Pepper Dip), or my delicious green falafel, etc.

 ingredients for moutabal eggplant dip